 - Tasks—Create a template that contains commonly recurring tasks; you can apply these tasks to an existing project at any time by clicking the Apply a Template (“ ”) button in the project's Task Tracker tab, or during the initial creation of a project.

-To make a template available to other account members, check the Shared box above the Template Name.
+A template is available to other account members by default.
+To make it availably only to you, uncheck the Shared box above the Template Name.

 If you do not see the template you created in the Use a template drop-down (when attempting to apply a template to a project), keep in mind that templates with budget information do not appear if the project's Financials have been disabled in Project Settings.
 Only projects with Financials enabled will inherit budget information from a template.